kubernetes-retired/kube-aws/docs/getting-started/step-6-configure-add-ons.md

   * If there are no unschdulable, pending pod(s) that is waiting for more capacity and one or more nodes are in low utlization, CA will remove node(s), down until the min size `1`
 * The second node pool `notScaled` is scaled manually by YOU, because you had not the autoscaling on it(=missing `autoscaling.clusterAutoscaler.enabled`)

-## kube2iam
+## kube2iam / kiam

-[kube2iam](https://github.com/jtblin/kube2iam) is an add-on which provides IAM credentials for target IAM roles to pods running inside a Kubernetes cluster based on annotations.
+[kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam) are add-ons which provides IAM credentials for target IAM roles to pods running inside a Kubernetes cluster based on annotations.
-To allow kube2iam deployed to worker and controller nodes to assume target roles, you need the following configurations.
+To allow kube2iam or kiam deployed to worker and controller nodes to assume target roles, you need the following configurations.

 1. IAM roles associated to worker and controller nodes requires an IAM policy: